perracodex/ktask/README.md

       "language": "es"
     }
   ],
-  "params": {
   "template": "simple",
   "cc": [],
   "attachments": [],
   "subject": "Something",
   "fields": {
     "sender": "Sender Name",
     "content": "Some dynamic content!"
   }
 }
-}
 ```

-* The `fields` object does not contain fixed data and can be customized based on a target template.
+* The `fields` items can be customized based on a target template.
+*
+* The target template must contain the corresponding placeholders, which are the `fields` items keys.

-* If any of the `fields` items are found in a target template, they will be replaced with its corresponding value.
+* If any of the `fields` items are not found in a target template, they will be ignored.

 * Not specifying the `fields` object will result in the template being sent as is.